nightmode/feri/docs/extension-specific-info.md

 ### Introduction and Example

-Feri thinks you should be able to look through your source folder and with a tiny bit of imagination, know exactly what your destination folder will look like.
+Feri thinks you should be able to look through your source folder and with a bit of imagination, know exactly what your destination folder will look like.
 One of the ways Feri does this is by supporting a special file called CONCAT.

 A concatenate file is simply a list of file path strings or globs that point to other files.
 For example, if you had a directory structure like: